ninjeanne/datastorm/Technologies/README.md

 * Redshift Spectrum is more suitable for running large, complex queries, while Athena is more suited for simplifying interactive queries.

 * Redshift Spectrum needs cluster management, while Athena allows for a truly serverless architecture.

+* A data warehouse like Amazon Redshift is your best choice when you need to pull together data from many different sources – like inventory systems, financial systems, and retail sales systems – into a common format, and store it for long periods of time, to build sophisticated business reports from historical data; then a data warehouse like Amazon Redshift is the best choice.
+When you need to run queries against highly structured data with lots of joins across lots of very large tables, you should choose Amazon Redshift.

+By comparison, query services like Amazon Athena make it easy to run interactive queries against data directly in Amazon S3 without worrying about formatting data or managing infrastructure.
+For example, Athena is great if you just need to run a quick query on some web logs to troubleshoot a performance issue on your site.
+With query services, you can get started fast.
+You just define a table for your data and start querying using standard SQL.

+You can also use both services together.
+If you stage your data on Amazon S3 before loading it into Amazon Redshift, that data can also be registered with and queried by Amazon Athena.
+Since our GHCN data was highly-relational and well partitioned and stored on S3, we were able to directly use a query service like athena to complete further analysis.

 ### Athena results - storing|editing|downloading|accessing